niedev/awesome-google-play-apps/README.md

 ### Habits and Routines

-- [Forest: Stay focused](https://play.google.com/store/apps/details?id=cc.forestapp) - Can't stop scrolling?
+- [Forest: Stay focused](https://play.google.com/store/apps/details?id=cc.forestapp) - Cant stop scrolling?
 Keep off your phone with the cutest focus timer, and unleash your productivity along with 6 million satisfied paying users.
 - [everyday | Habit Tracker & Bullet Journal](https://play.google.com/store/apps/details?id=com.everydaycheckmobile) - Simple and beautiful habit tracker: Form new habits to achieve your goals.
 - [Habitica: Gamify Your Tasks](https://play.google.com/store/apps/details?id=com.habitrpg.android.habitica) - Treat your life like a game to stay motivated and organized!
 - [Focus To-Do: Pomodoro Timer & To Do List](https://play.google.com/store/apps/details?id=com.superelement.pomodoro) - Focus To-Do combines Pomodoro Timer with Task Management, it is a science-based app that will motivate you to stay focused and get things done.